smc/Indic-Keyboard/README.md

 Indic Project community members (Akshay, Balasankar, Ashik, Santhosh ) contributed documentation.

 Many keyboard layouts were adapted from the [jquery.ime](https://github.com/wikimedia/jquery.ime) project of Wikimedia Foundation.
 They were contributed by volunteers.

+Akshy contributed in layout bug fixes and in tooling.

+Some icons from from FontAwesome, they are in [Creative Commons Attribution 4.0 International license](https://fontawesome.com/license)

 ## TODO